 3. Increase Conversion

-You hope that your website supports customers to self serve.
-Often customers prefer self-service and it keeps the bean counters happy with less calls to costly call centres.
-Surveys and user interviews can be used to identify customers top tasks.
+You hope that your website supports customers to self-serve.
+Often customers prefer self-service and it keeps the bean counters happy with fewer calls to costly call centres.
+Surveys and user interviews can be used to identify customer's top tasks.
 Designing for these tasks is a sure way to reduce traffic to the call centres and save costs.
 Autodesk found that a two-day usability test and quick design change reduced the number of calls to tech support (Source: http://www.measuringu.com/blog/ux-roi.php).

 5. User Experience is crucial to SEO

 Search engines love great user experience!
 Google gives you a rating to improve results in both organic search results and with Google Add Words.
 The user experience of your site is a main part of their calculation for your rating.
 Have a poor user experience, Google will penalise you and you will either fall off the top page of results or be inefficient in your add words campaign.
 Ditto Bing etc. (Source: https://support.google.com/webmasters/answer/35769?hl=en).

 User adoption is critical.
 Projects fail without happy users.
 Customers who have a positive user experience are going to be more likely to stick with your products—and to become your brand advocates.
 Investing time and resources into customer experience will help build customer loyalty.
 The advocacy measure, NPS, has been proven to correlate with usability.
 This suggests that products with high levels of usability are more likely to be recommended to others (Source: http://www.measuringu.com/usability-loyalty.php).